Guidance on staff working abroad

 - considerations for the employment of staff who are permanently based overseas, for example staff who work and whose place of residence is outside the UK for the duration of their employment with the University

 The guidance provides information for managers and departmental administrators on the practical areas that should be considered.
-It should be read in conjunction with the Finance Division’s guidance at https://finance.admin.ox.ac.uk/overseas-working, which includes financial issues, and which should be addressed early in the process in order to minimise any potential problems and unnecessary expense for the University and the employee.
+It should be read in conjunction with the Finance Division’s policy on overseas working which includes financial issues, and which should be addressed early in the process in order to minimise any potential problems and unnecessary expense for the University and the employee.
 In particular, it is important that the employees’ health and safety, and other employment-related matters are effectively managed.

 Arrangements for employing staff overseas can be complex and therefore it is important that advice from the relevant specialist section, such as the Global Mobility Manager, Payroll team, Legal Services Office, Occupational Health, Pensions team or the Insurance team, is sought as early as possible to ensure that any specific considerations can be identified and acted upon in good time.

 This guidance does not cover business taxes.
 Working overseas can range from individuals or small groups to more formal arrangements, with written agreements and joint working with other parties.
 UK VAT can be an issue for funding any overseas operations, and the more formal arrangements can give rise to a variety of other business tax and compliance issues such as billing, imports/exports, tax clearance certificates and local taxes.
 Please refer to the Taxation web pages for further information.